Natalie Spooner: PWHL and Junior

 While she attended Cedarbrae Collegiate Institute, Spooner played with the Durham West Jr. Lightning.
 At Cedarbrae, she was named the school's athlete of the year for four consecutive years.
 She captained the team to a fourth-place finish in the Provincial Women's Hockey League in 2008.
 During the 2007–08 season, Spooner led the Lightning in goals with 25 and was third on the team in scoring with 38 points in 23 games.
 Her point total ranked 11th in the league.
 During the 2006–07 PWHL season, Spooner was the leading goal-scorer with 32 goals and served as an assistant captain.
 She was a member of Team Ontario Red with future Buckeye teammate Laura McIntosh.
 Spooner served as captain of the squad, leading it to the gold medal in the U-18 National Hockey Tournament after recovering from a broken jaw sustained in a PWHL game.
 She broke her jaw in two places, had her mouth wired shut for five weeks and was limited to a liquid diet.
-Before committing to Ohio State, approximately 30 universities and colleges expressed interest in her.
+Before committing to Ohio State for food science nutrition, approximately 30 universities and colleges expressed interest in her.